Qcent/NetJoy/JoySender++/README.md

 - `-p, --port <PORT>`: Sets the port number to run JoySender++ tUI on.
 Specify the port number for communication with the host/server.
 The default port is set to `5000`.

+- `-f, --fps <FPS>`: Defines the communication frequency with the server in attempts per second.
+Set the desired frequency for communicating with the server.
+The default is `30` attempts per second.

 - `-m, --mode <MODE>`: Sets the operational mode for JoySender++ tUI.
 Use `1` for Xbox 360 emulation mode or `2` for DS4 emulation mode.
 Choose the desired mode based on your requirements.
 The default mode is Xbox 360 emulation.

 - `-a, --auto`: Automatically selects the first joystick recognized by the system.
 If you have multiple joysticks connected, this option will automatically choose the first one.
 By default, this option is disabled.

-- `-h, --help`: Displays the help message with information on how to use JoySender++ and its available options.
+- `-h, --help`: Displays the help message with information on how to use JoySender++ tUI and its available options.

 ## Examples